xeodus/xeodus/README.md

 **Hi there!**

-- I am software developer passionate about low-level software, blockchains.
+- I am software developer passionate about low-level software and blockchains.
 - Looking to connect and collaborate with folks from AI and Web3 space.

 ## Tech Stack